darkmatus/roleuserbridge/README.md

 Installation:

-- Install ZfcUser and BjyAuthorize as shown on thier pages
+- Install ZfcUser and BjyAuthorize as shown on thier pagesdingus
 - Copy the ZfcUser/BjyAuthorize Bridge into your module or vendor directory
 - Copy 'roleuserbridge/config/linker.config.php' to your 'config/autoload/'
 - add a entry to your application.config.php with 'RoleUserBridge'